telerik/xaml-docs/installation-and-deployment/installing-wpf-demos.md

 "SQL Server 2008 Express Service Pack 1 (x64) cannot upgrade the existing instance of SQL Server 2005 Express (x64 WoW) named 'SQLEXPRESS'.
 Uninstall this instance of SQL Server 2005 Express and retry installing SQL Server 2008 Express Service Pack 1 (x64)."_

 You should either uninstall the older SQL Server or change the instances names, so that the default “SQLEXPRESS” refers to the SQL Server 2008 Express.

+* Receiving a System.Deployment.Application.InvalidDeploymentException.

+This exception is thrown when trying to open a ClickOnce application in a browser different than Internet Explorer.
+In order to open a ClickOnce application in another browser, you can look for an extension in the corresponding browser store.

 ## See Also